The Awakening Project – connecting faith & social justice

 This project is a great opportunity to develop:

-Creating safe spaces for conversations: “One of the things our society is most deficient about is safe spaces for honest conversations that relay sparks of the divine.
+Creating safe spaces for conversations: “One of the activities our society is most deficient about is creating safe spaces for honest conversations about spirituality and social justice.
 The role of the host or facilitator is to keep the space safe and the participants should ask open honest questions and hear each other.
 People need to be ‘heard into speech’ so that everyone speaks.” .. by Parker Palmer

 The Steps include: